Abiomed: Technology

-A 2020 study of 21,848 non-emergent, high-risk patients who underwent PCI with percutaneous ventricular assist devices (PVADs), including Impella, demonstrated the PVAD patients had a lower rate of mortality and complications than patients who underwent PCI with IABPs.
-As of 2020, the Impella heart pump is the most studied mechanical circulatory support device in the history of the FDA with more than 14 years of studies, clinical data on more than 140,000 patients, and more than 650 peer-reviewed publications.
+There is a lack of data from randomized controlled trials for Impella devices in cardiogenic shock, despite calls from the medical community.
+While early studies suggested short term benefits, propensity-matched analyses comparing the Impella device with intra-aortic balloon pump (IABP) showed no benefit for clinically relevant outcomes such as mortality.
+This may be partly due to increased risk of bleeding and peripheral vascular complications with the Impella device.
+Some studies have even suggested an increased risk of mortality with Impella devices, compared to the intra-aortic balloon pump (IABP), with an additional expense of >$50,000 at 30 days.
+There are currently no adequately powered randomized controlled trials of the Impella device for clinically relevant outcomes such as mortality.

 In 2021, the FDA granted pre-market approval to the Impella RP with SmartAssist, a first single-access, dual-sensor technology device to provide temporary percutaneous ventricular support for patients with acute right heart failure or decompensation after implanting a left ventricular assist device, myocardial infarction, heart transplant or open-heart surgery.
 The FDA also granted breakthrough device designation for its smallest heart pump, the Impella ECP, which measures only 3mm in length.

 In April 2022, Abiomed's Impella Bridge-to-Recovery (BTR) minimally-invasive heart pump was successfully implanted in the first patient treated with the device as part of an early feasibility study.
 In August 2022, results from the Restore EF study were published in The Journal of the Society of Cardiovascular Angiography and Interventions.
 The study demonstrated that Impella-supported high-risk percutaneous coronary intervention (PCI) led to significant improvements in left ventricular ejection fraction (LVEF), angina symptoms, and heart failure symptoms at the 90-day follow-up.
 In October 2022, the FDA granted pre-market approval to the Impella RP Flex with SmartAssist for treatment of acute right heart failure for up to 14 days.